I want to change up my sexual routine with my partner. Where do I start?

 - No End Goal: Having an orgasm does not need to be the end goal of having sex.
 Sometimes that might make sex less pleasurable if you're worried about being able to orgasm or whether your partner is going to orgasm or not.
 There are plenty of folks that are not able to orgasm, and have incredibly fulfilling sex.
 Getting rid of the "sex = orgasm" mindset can help you enjoy the sensations and experience of sex without worrying about the amount of time.

-- Expanding sexual activities: Doing sexual activities that involve something besides penis-in-vagina intercourse, or penis-in-anus intercourse can feel amazing, and can also potentially extend the length of time spent together overall.
+- Expanding sexual activities: Doing sexual activities that involve something besides vaginal intercourse, or anal intercourse can feel amazing, and can also potentially extend the length of time spent together overall.
 Having oral or manual sex, massaging, kissing, making out, etc., might be just as pleasurable for you (if not more pleasurable!) than intercourse, and also don't depend on a partner's erection.

 - Condoms: In addition to being great for protection against sexually transmitted infections and pregnancy, condoms can be helpful for some people to prolong their erection.
 You might already be using condoms, but if not, it's worth discussing with your partner and deciding together if that might be a good approach for the both of you.